timmens/pytask-markdown/.github/ISSUE_TEMPLATE/enhancement.md

 ______________________________________________________________________

-name: Enhancement about: Suggest an idea for pytask-marp title: "ENH:" labels:
+name: Enhancement about: Suggest an idea for pytask-markdown title: "ENH:" labels:
 "enhancement"

 ______________________________________________________________________

 #### Is your feature request related to a problem?

-Provide a description of what the problem is, e.g. "I wish I could use pytask-marp to do
+Provide a description of what the problem is, e.g. "I wish I could use pytask-markdown to do
 \[...\]".

 #### Describe the solution you'd like